mehmetakbulut/SignalR.Strong/README.md

 ### Implementation

-`StrongClient` relies on interfaces for hubs and spokes to be defined.
+`SignalR.Strong` relies on interfaces for hubs and spokes to be defined.
 This can be accomplished by a common library so both the server and client use these interfaces in their implementations.
-(e.g. `MyHub : Hub<IMySpoke>, IMyHub` on server and `MySpoke : Spoke<IMySpoke>, IMySpoke` on client)
+(e.g. `MyHub : Hub<IMySpoke>, IMyHub` on server and `MySpoke : IMySpoke` on client)

-There are two implementations of hub calls: proxy (`IStrongClient.GetHub<T>()`) and expressive (`IStrongClient.GetExpressiveHub<T>()`).
+There are two implementations of hub calls: dynamic proxy (`conn.AsDynamicHub<T>()`) and expressive (`conn.AsExpressiveHub<T>()`).
-Proxy calls are the recommended approach since they offer better performance and simplicity.
+Dynamic proxy calls are the recommended approach since they offer better performance and simplicity.
 Expressive calls are offered as an alternative for many AOT platforms as well as the ability to run specific `HubConnection` methods while maintaining some type safety.

-Proxy hubs provided by [Castle DynamicProxy](https://www.castleproject.org/projects/dynamicproxy/) are leveraged to provide the API surface of the target hub in a strongly-typed manner.
+Dynamic proxies provided by [Castle DynamicProxy](https://www.castleproject.org/projects/dynamicproxy/) are leveraged to provide the API surface of the target hub in a strongly-typed manner.
 This also allows interception of method invocations so the underlying `SignalR.Client.HubConnection` can have its `SendAsync(..)`, `InvokeAsync(..)` and `StreamAsChannelAsync(..)` methods invoked as appropriate with proper transformation.
 Reflection is heavily used though benchmarks show that overhead from reflection pales in comparison to network latency.
 Performance can be further improved by caching interception behavior.
 Since DynamicProxy uses `Reflection.Emit`, proxy hubs won't work on most AOT platforms.